rahuljaim/tictactoe/README.md

 ## Under Development- Future Approach

-    We will update more functionality including animation and draw option which is under development
+    We will update more functionality including animation and draw option which is under development, DRAW & Restart